Doist/sqs-workers/README.md

 create_standard_queue(sqs, 'cron')
 ```

-Then you get a queue, but provide a queue_maker parameter to it, to create a queue of the necessary type, and you define a processor for it.
+Then you get a queue, but provide a queue_maker parameter to it, to create a queue of the necessary type, and define a processor for it.

 ```python
 from sqs_workers import RawQueue